 San Jose Estuary

-Back on land, the San Jose estuary is a great way to view a variety of rare or endangered birds in their natural environment as well as enjoy some breathtaking scenery.
-Ideal for early morning visits, common birds were seen at the estuary includes the critically endangered Belding’s Yellowthroat, as well as a variety of heron species, bitterns, and gray thrashers.
+Ideal for early morning visits, common birds seen at the estuary.
+Including the critically endangered Belding’s Yellowthroat, and a variety of heron species, bitterns, and gray thrashers.
+Some breathtaking scenery.

 Cabo has a range of conservation projects which you can visit and help out with during your stay for a rewarding and memorable experience.
 The Turtle Release Program, for example, allows visitors to adopt a baby turtle which ensures its safe release into the wild.